 - Hedge restoration, planting new hedges and sympathetic hedge management (funded through Countryside Stewardship option and capital items)

 - Planting small on-farm woodlands (using trees grown in the project’s own nurseries, potentially using project volunteers)

 - 3-2-1 ash replacement formula: planting at least three new trees for every large ash, two for every medium-sized ash and one for every small ash

 If you’re interested please get in touch with Sabine McEwan at email@example.com

 We plan to work with schools across the county to plant new trees and engage children is education around treescapes.
 We can offer different things depending on your school’s capacity:

-- Micro-nurseries: if you have the space we can help support you to build a raised bed so you can collect acorns and start growing your own trees
+- Micro-nurseries: if you have the space we can help support you to build a raised bed so you can collect acorns and other seeds and start growing your own trees

 - Education: the DWT schools team can come in and engage your students in some outdoor learning focused around trees.
 Or we can provide lesson plans and idea for you to deliver yourselves